dk14/wolfram-mega/docs/traders.md

 Collectors collect data from p2p network's mempools into persistent storage

+> Design.
+Collectors are poll-based.
+The poll is only happening locally: local mempool -> database.
+> Peers are pushing data to local mempool.

 ```ts
 const collectorTag = '<unique id to manage collectors>'
 await fetch('./collectOracles?tag=' + encodeURIComponent(tag), {